beatmadsen/churn_vs_complexity/README.md

 Inspired by [Michael Feathers' article "Getting Empirical about Refactoring"](https://www.agileconnection.com/article/getting-empirical-about-refactoring) and the gem [turbulence](https://rubygems.org/gems/turbulence) by Chad Fowler and others.

-This gem was built primarily to support analysis of Java and Ruby repositories, but it can easily be extended.
+This gem currently supports analysis of Java, Ruby, JavaScript, and TypeScript repositories, but it can easily be extended.

 ## Installation